kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 |                      | pod-d *starting*    | pod-y              |

-At this point, if an impatient cluster administrator tries to drain `node-2` or `node-3`, they will not succeed, because there are only 2 available pods for the deployment, and its PDB requires at least 2.
-After some time passes, `pod-d` becomes available.
+At this point, if an impatient cluster administrator tries to drain `node-2` or `node-3`, the drain command will block, because there are only 2 available pods for the deployment, and its PDB requires at least 2.
+After some time

+asses, `pod-d` becomes available.

 The cluster state now looks like this: